Harry E. Miller Jr.: Civilian career

 Miller was employed for over nineteen years (1994–2013) as a sales representative with the Pfizer pharmaceutical corporation.
-From 2013 to 2015, Miller was the executive director of Veterans Count, a volunteer initiative which is part of the Easter Seals Military & Veterans Services program.
+From 2013 to 2015, Miller was the executive director of Easter Seals Military & Veterans Services program.

 Family

 Miller is married to Melissa Kay Cook, formerly of Fayetteville, North Carolina.
 They have three children, daughters Courtney, Emily, and Abbey.
-The Miller family are residents of Milford, New Hampshire.
+The Miller family are residents of Bedford, New Hampshire.